Adult-Gerontological Nurse Practitioner (ANP-GNP)

 The requirements of the adult-gerontological nurse practitioner specialty area are listed below.

-- NURS 6160: Advanced Physiology and Pathophysiology (3 credits)
+- NURS 6160: Advanced Physiology and Pathophysiology Across the Lifespan (3 Credits)

 For detailed course descriptions, visit the courses page.